MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

 Alternatively:

-- Looking for scenario-based instruction?
+- Looking for scenario-based instruction for Azure Information Protection?
 See [How-to guides for common scenarios that use Azure Information Protection](how-to-guides.md)

-- Looking for the product release roadmap?
-See our [Information about new releases and updates](information-support.md#information-about-new-releases-and-updates) section.
+- Looking for the Azure Information Protection release roadmap?
+See [Information about new releases and updates](information-support.md#information-about-new-releases-and-updates)

 ### Identify your deployment roadmap